Intelligent-Quads/iq_tutorials/docs/gzweb_install.md

 # Installing and Using GZweb

 This tutorial will go over how to install a Gazebo web server and how to use gazebo from your web browser.
 I am currently looking at ways to adapt to the new normal.
-This is leading me to explore web based tools to create a virtual lab enviorment allowing engineers to work without having to ever meet in person.
+This is leading me to explore web based tools to create a virtual lab environment allowing engineers to work without having to ever meet in person.
 This imo is a very exciting prospect as it has the potential to liberate robotics engineers from having to work in one location.
-Hopfully digital nomadicy will be an option for us roboticists in the future.
+Hopefully digital nomadicy will be an option for us roboticists in the future.

 This tutorial was made and tested with ***Ubuntu 20.04***.